-The Industrial and Organizational track within the Business Ph.D. program prepares graduates to assume high-level responsibilities in today's global and multicultural business environment.
+The Industrial and Organizational track within the Business Ph.D. program in Chicago prepares graduates to assume high-level responsibilities in today's global and multicultural business environment.
 Students enrolled in the Business Psychology, I/O will gain a strong foundation in psychology principles that enhance business acumen to provide effective business solutions.
-The program culminates with a dissertation helping to prepare students to become active scholar practitioners.
+The doctorate in business psychology program culminates with a dissertation helping to prepare students to become active scholar practitioners.
 Students are encouraged to present their work at academic conferences and for publication in peer-reviewed journals.

 The Chicago Campus' Business Psychology faculty is comprised of business and psychology professionals.
 By design, our faculty crosses disciplines and is diverse in education and experience, representing the areas essential to our conceptualization of business psychology.
 Faculty members have degrees in I/O psychology, business, clinical psychology, and organizational development.
 Blending their multidisciplinary perspectives and approaches provides for more integrated learning across fields.